In American cities, trees save lives.

 Help us plant them where they’re needed most. 🌳

-As our summers grow hotter, trees keep things cool in our cities.
+As our summers grow hotter, urban trees keep things cool in our cities.

 Extreme heat threatens the lives and health of people living in cities during the summer.
-Planting more trees (and thereby creating more urban forests) within cities is one of the cheapest, fastest, and most effective ways to directly lower temperatures and save lives.
+Planting more trees (and thereby creating more healthy urban forests) within cities is one of the cheapest, fastest, and most effective ways to directly lower temperatures and save lives.

 Today, some city neighborhoods enjoy trees and green space, while others do not.
 Due to historic discriminatory policies, trees in cities are often sparse in neighborhoods with more low-income families and people of color.
 Today, these neighborhoods can experience temperatures more than 15°F hotter than wealthier neighborhoods in the same city on a hot day.
 We can help change that while improving air quality at the same time.

 - Advocate for policies that increase urban forests, with a focus on neighborhoods that suffer from a lack of tree equity.